 One other type of living accommodation that may or may not be covered under the Residential Tenancy Act is Manufactured Home Park Tenancies, also known as mobile home tenancies.

 If you own a mobile home and rent the site it sits on, your tenancy falls under the Manufactured Home Park Tenancy Act (MHPTA).
 However, if you are renting a mobile home within a manufactured home park, you are covered by the Residential Tenancy Act.

 As long as you fall under either the Residential Tenancy Act or Manufactured Home Park Tenancy Act, you can ask the Residential Tenancy Branch for help with your tenancy questions.

-BC’s Residential Tenancy Act (RTA) may apply to the following accommodations, to varying degrees:
+BC’s Residential Tenancy Act (RTA) may apply to the following, to varying degrees:

 - Rented houses

 - Subsidized / non-profit housing

 - Rentals on Indian Lands (the use of the word “Indian” is in reference to the “Indian Act“)